The Bayreuth Festival: August 18 - 25, 2019

-BAYREUTH: August 14 – 18.
-Wagner ‘aficionados’ will be thrilled by the news that we are able to repeat last summer’s exhilarating experience at Germany’s famed Bayreuth Festival for FOUR of Richard Wagner’s towering music dramas – Tristan und Isolde (the well-received 2015 staging); Parsifal (the new ’16 staging which was our Tour members’ unanimous favorite); Die Meistersinger von Nürnberg (the eagerly anticipated new production for ’17); and Die Walküre (a chance to encounter the most lyrical segment of thecurrent controversial ‘Ring’).
-Our Bayreuth immersion will include five nights at the Bayerischer Hof, the leading hotel in the town of Bayreuth, including a full buffet breakfast.
-We will also include pre-opera lunch each day (on the 17th, it will be dinner) either at the hotel or across the street at the Weihenstephan.
+Wagner ‘aficionados’ will be thrilled by the news that we are able to offer a fourth consecutive experience at Germany’s famed Bayreuth Festival for FOUR of Richard Wagner’s towering music dramas: Parsifal (the 2016 production which has been this writer’s favorite for three years); a revival of the hugely popular 2017 staging of Die Meistersinger von Nürnberg, which was the hottest ticket of the past two seasons; a revival of Tristan und Isolde with Music Director Christian Thielemann interpreting Wagner’s most passionate score; and this summer’s eagerly anticipated new production of Tannhäuser, the opera everyone wants to see.
+Our Bayreuth immersion will include six nights at the Bayerischer Hof, the leading hotel in the town of Bayreuth, including a full buffet breakfast.
+We will also include pre-opera lunches or dinners each day (at our hotel; across the street at the Weihenstephan and Mediterraneo restaurants; at the Café Krone in Gössweinstein).
 During the long intermissions at the opera house, several restaurant options are convenient for dinner.
 We plan to walk to the performances (about ten minutes each way), but taxis are readily available if you prefer.
 We look forward to being in the center of the town to enjoy the reverential ambience of the Festival, where formal ‘black tie’ attire is strongly recommended.
 (No rooms are available for any extra nights.)

-In addition to the generous meals at the hotel, we will also include two sightseeing excursions.
-First, a morning excursion will include Wahnfried (Wagner’s house and museum), and the fanciful Baroque park of the Eremitage on the outskirts of Bayreuth.
+In addition to the generous meals at our chosen restaurants, we will also include two sightseeing excursions.
+First, a morning excursion will take us through Wahnfried, Wagner’s hallowed house and museum.
 Second, we will enjoy a tour of the romantic wooded scenery of Frankische Schweiz, passing through several picturesque villages.
-We will stop at the 18th century church of Gössweinstein and will enjoy an afternoon ‘coffee and cake’ at the Café Krone.
+After stopping at the 18th century church of Gössweinstein, an early lunch will be arranged at the Café Krone, renowned for its German pastries.
+As the operas all begin at 4:00 pm, you will want to relax prior to the very long performances.

 Prices Per Person (Air Fare not Included)